 9. Visit the Depot Boijmans-van Beuningen

 It is a notable attraction to see on an Art and Architecture Highlights Walking Tour.
-The unique, steel-like architecture of the building is sure to capture the imagination, as are the many different storage compartments located within the Museum Boijmans-van Beuningen.
+The unique, steel-like architecture of the building is sure to capture the imagination, as are the many different storage compartments within the Museum Boijmans-van Beuningen.

 This is truly one of the best art collections in the world and one of the most important cultural landmarks in Rotterdam.